 Pictures are the buyer’s first impression of the item.
 To be honest, it is not very inviting to see the item in a dark room with a background filled with clutter or other items.

 If you haven’t already, it’s time to re-evaluate your pictures!
 This could be a contributing factor to why items are not selling on Poshmark.

-Find an area to set up with good lighting - and bonus points for using a light box, ring light, or other photography lighting equipment.
+Find an area to set up with good lighting and a plain background.
+You get bonus points for using a light box, ring light, or other photography lighting equipment.
 Even better, if its a nice day, take your items outside for some beautiful (and FREE) natural lighting!

-Additionally, if you have limited options or space for taking photos, you can still take your pictures with a busy background.
-However, use the Photoroom app!
-This is a background remover tool that can replace your current backdrop with a plain white background.
+If you have limited options or space for taking photos, you can still take your pictures with a busy background.
+That is because you can use the Photoroom app!
+This is a background remover tool that replaces your current backdrop with a plain white background.